SiliconLabs/wisun-br-linux-docker/README.md

   - get an equipment advertising a site-local IPv6 prefix (eg. fd01::/64).
 You can do that using radvd with any standard Linux.

-### The container does not detect my IPv6 network
+## The container does not detect my IPv6 network

 The container relies on Router Advertisements.
-If your network use DHCPv6, or does not have Router Advertisement for any reason, the container won't detect the network.
+If your network uses DHCPv6, or does not have Router Advertisement for any reason, the container won't detect the network.

-### Cannot reach (IPv4) internet from the container
+## Cannot reach (IPv4) Internet from the container

 This happens when you use the macvlan driver.
 It is necessary to get an IP from the DHCP server of the host network.
-Just add `-D` when you run the docker to run a DHCP client:
+Just add `-D` when you run the Docker image to run a DHCP client:

     docker run -ti --privileged --rm --network=wisun-net --name=wisun-vm wisun-img -D

-### I have restarted my docker image and I can't ping my Wi-SUN device anymore
+## I have restarted my Docker image and I can't ping my Wi-SUN device anymore

 The proxy creates the necessary routes when it receives a Neighbor Solicitation.
 Your host has probably cached this information.
 The easiest way to fix that is